Mike Ford Player Props: Mariners vs. Astros

 Mike Ford At The Plate

-- Ford is batting .253 with two doubles, seven home runs and four walks.
+- Ford is batting .282 with three doubles, eight home runs and six walks.

-- Ford has picked up a hit in 39.3% of his 28 games this season, with at least two hits in 17.9% of those games.

-- Ford has picked up an RBI in nine games this season (32.1%), with two or more RBI in three of those contests (10.7%).
+- Ford has an RBI in 10 of 29 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.